jorgezafra94/holbertonschool-interview/0x00-lockboxes/README.md

 # LOCKBOXES

-In this problem the idea is to keep in one array all the keys that we found but only the different ones not the keys that we already have
+In this problem we have to store the keys in order to know if with the keys that they give us per box we can open all the boxes

-Once we have all of them, we have to compare the number of keys or openedBox with the number of elements in boxes.
-If both are equal is true else is a false
+We have to use iteractive form because Python using recursion only have 1000 depth after that it breaks, that is the reaso.
+I also did this exercise using recursion because i didnt know it ;)

-the logic was to initialize openBox with [0] because is the first box that we opened, then save the new key in openBox, and after recursion update the list of openBox that we bring back from recursions, and get the ultimate list of opened boxes
+the idea is to store only the keys that we already dont have, but i dont have to store the keys that have a number bigger than the length of boxes